axelvaldez/radical-companies/_posts/Blog/2022-05-04-radical-companies-for-the-impatient.markdown

        <p>Special Accomplishment</p>
       </th>
       <td>
-       <p>&ldquo;Margot deserves to be recognized for stewarding the creation of our training platform.&rdquo;</p>
+       <p style="margin-bottom:10px; ">&ldquo;Margot deserves to be recognized for stewarding the creation of our training platform.&rdquo;</p>
       </td>
      </tr>
      <tr>